Agricultural Landscape Understanding At Country-Scale: Method

-\textbf{Smoothing and Regularization} The vectorized polygons may exhibit irregularities or artifacts due to limitations in the model's predictions or noise in the input imagery.
-To address this, a smoothing and regularization step is performed to refine the boundaries of the polygons, resulting in a more visually appealing and accurate representation of the land-use features.
-This step involves removing sharp angles or "daggers" (as indicated by the dashed polygons in \cref{fig:dagger_removal}) and applying smoothing algorithms to create more natural and realistic shapes.

-\textbf{Feature Identification} To enable efficient indexing and referencing of individual features, an identifier is assigned to each feature based on the Plus Code \cite{pluscode} of its centroid.
-Plus Codes are a geocoding system that provides short, alphanumeric codes for locations, offering a human-readable and easily shareable way to identify geographic coordinates.
-By using the Plus Code of the centroid, we can assign a mostly unique identifier to each feature, facilitating efficient data management and retrieval.
+\textbf{Feature Identification} is enabled, for efficient indexing and referencing of individual agricultural features, by assigning an identifier based on the Plus Code \cite{pluscode}, comprising the latitude and longitude, of its centroid.

-\textbf{Spatial Indexing and Data Partitioning }To facilitate efficient data storage, retrieval, and analysis, the processed data is partitioned using S2 cells at level 13.
+\textbf{Spatial Indexing and Data Partitioning} is done at S2 cells at level 13 to facilitate efficient data storage, retrieval, and analysis.
 This partitioning strategy allows users to query and retrieve data for specific regions of interest, facilitating targeted analysis and application.
 A level 13 S2 cell covers an area of approximately 1 km x 1 km and typically requires about 1 MB of storage.
 This granularity offers a good balance between data volume and spatial coverage, making it suitable for sharing data as API responses while providing sufficient information for various analyses and applications.
-The final output is stored in GeoJSON format, with S2 cells as the fundamental spatial unit.
-GeoJSON is an open standard format for representing simple geographical features and their non-spatial attributes using JavaScript Object Notation (JSON).
-This format is widely used in web-based mapping applications and geographic information systems due to its human-readability and compatibility with various software tools.
 This sharding strategy allows users to access data for specific regions by querying with S2 cell IDs, geographic coordinates, or region names.
-This enables flexible and targeted access to the rich information contained within the ALU output, facilitating a wide range of analyses and applications.

-\textbf{Identification and Exclusion of Non-Agricultural Areas} To further enhance the utility of the data for agricultural applications, we identify and flag S2 cells that are unlikely to contribute significantly to agricultural production.
-These include areas classified as urban, desert, and hilly terrain, which typically exhibit low agricultural activity.
-However, recognizing that many S2 cells may only partially overlap with these non-agricultural regions, we apply a threshold-based exclusion criterion.
-This criterion ensures that only cells with a substantial portion of their area occupied by non-agricultural land are flagged, thereby preserving cells with mixed land use that may still contain agriculturally relevant features.